 Reports of Evidence for the Genesis Flood

-A few weeks ago, a fascinating piece appeared in the prestigious magazine U.S. News & World Report authored by Michael Satchell (2000, 38).
+A fascinating piece appeared in the U.S. News & World Report authored by Michael Satchell (2000, 38).
 The article was titled, “An enduring mystery – Evidence points to a flood of biblical proportions.”
 The essay called attention to an amazing archaeological discovery beneath the surface of the Black Sea, a massive body of water (170,000 square miles—greater in size than the state of California) between Europe and Asia, and linked to the Mediterranean Sea.

 The article rehearsed a recent find by an archaeological team led by Robert Ballard (who found the Titanic).
 According to Satchell, these scientists have been exploring beneath the surface of the Black Sea off the Turkish coast “for evidence of an apocalyptic natural event that could have inspired the Genesis account of the great flood.”
 In mid-September, the expedition discovered “a large wooden building 12 miles offshore at a depth of more than 300 feet.”
 Ballard described the find as “beyond our wildest imagination.”